 Also friends, before you go spending your cash on Tai Chi Introduction reports, below is some excerpts taken from it, so please take the time to study the basis of what this publication is about!

-One of the best ways to learn how to do tai chi is to observe it and follow along.
+Tips for a better practice One of the best ways to learn how to do tai chi is to observe it and follow along.
 That’s why we created videos of both the Standing Tai Chi Calisthenics and the Tai Chi Elements.
 Reviewing the videos before trying the moves on the following pages will make learning tai chi easier.
 You can find these videos online at www.health.harvard.edu/tai-chi-calisthenics and www.health.harvard.edu/tai-chi-elements.

 In addition, the tips below will help you to get more benefits out of your practice and reduce your risk of injury.